Martín de Argüelles

+First white child born in the contiguous U.S.

 Martín de Argüelles Jr. (1566–1630) was the first white child known to have been born in what is now the contiguous United States.
 His birthplace of St. Augustine, Florida (Spanish: San Agustín, La Florida) is the oldest continuously occupied, European-founded city in the United States.

 Birth

 Argüelles was born in 1566 in the Spanish settlement of San Agustín, Spanish Florida.
 Martín's parents were Martín de Argüelles (Sr.) and Leonor Morales.
-The family of Argüelles was of Greek origin, a fact they themselves consistently asserted, tracing their ancestry to shipbuilders from the Greek city of Argos; some researchers have also suggested that this is the source of their name ("from Argos" = "Argoyos" -> Argüelles).
+The family of Argüelles was of spaniards.

 Argüelles' father, Martín Argüelles Sr., an Asturian hidalgo, was one of the expeditioners who came to New Spain in the New World with Captain General Pedro Menéndez de Avilés in 1565.
 Argüelles Sr. was the first Alcalde (Mayor) of San Agustín, and had been in charge of munitions in the Florida forts of Santa María, San Agustín (now St. Augustine), and Santa Elena.

 Coat of Arms for the Argüelles family.